Potato1682/nvim/README.md

   - Database support
   - Diagnostics
     - Diagnostics report will shown on statusline, bufferline, editor and explorer
-  - Show lightbulb when code action is available
+  - Show light bulb when code action is available
   - Show signature and document on hover
   - Automatic formatting
 - Rainbow brackets